- Solar advice hub

 A good installer will typically get around lower roof issues by fixing scaffolding to the side of the property with drill ties or hooks, in the same way builders would attach a balcony to your home.

-Once your solar panels have been installed and worked properly for a period of time, your installers will remove the scaffolding – but they’ll leave the drill hooks or ties, just in case they’re needed again.
+Once your solar panels are installed and have worked properly for a period of time, your installer will remove the scaffolding – but they’ll leave the drill hooks or ties, just in case they’re needed again.

 It’s much easier to get rooftop solar panels installed if you have a loft space.